-Turkish banks are also required to set aside general provisions for the amounts monitored under the accounts of "Receivables from Derivative Financial Instruments" on the basis of the sums to be computed by multiplying them by the rates of conversion into credit indicated in Article 12 of the Regulation on Loan Transactions of Banks, published in the Official Gazette No. 26333 on

-1 November 2006, by applying the general provision rate applicable for cash loans.
-In addition to the general provisions, special provisions must be set aside for the loans and receivables in Groups III, IV and V in the amounts of 20%, 50% and 100%, respectively.
+Turkish banks are also required to set aside general provisions for the amounts monitored under the accounts of "Receivables from Derivative Financial Instruments" on the basis of the sums to be computed by multiplying them by the rates of conversion into credit indicated in Article 12 of the "Regulation on Loan Transactions of Banks" (published in the Official Gazette No. 26333 on 1 November 2006) by applying the general provision rate applicable for cash loans.
+In addition to the general provisions, special provisions must be set aside for the loans and receivables in Groups III, IV and V at least in the amounts of 20%, 50% and 100%, respectively.
+An amount equal to 25% special provisions is set aside for each check slip of customers who have loans under Groups III, IV and V, which checks were delivered by the Bank at least five years previously; however, if a bank sets aside specific provisions at a rate of 100% for non-performing loans, then it does not need to set aside specific provisions for check slips that were delivered by such bank at least two years previously; provided that a registered letter has been sent to the relevant customer requiring it to return the check slips to the bank in no later than 15 days.